MLLynch2K/team-profile-generator/README.md

 # Team Profile Generator
-A command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+This will create a team portfolio with links to emails, GitHubs, and basic employee information.
+You may enter the manager, engineer, or an intern's information.

 ***
 ### Table of Contents